 - Your radio casing has a vent port for pressure equalization in the radio.
 Never poke this vent A with objects such as needles, tweezers, or screwdrivers.
+Poking the vent could create leak paths into the radio and the radio submersibility will be lost.

-- Never obstruct or cover the vent port, even with a label. - Ensure that no oily substances come in contact with the vent port. - Your radio is designed to be submerged to a maximum depth of six feet and maximum time of two hours.
-Exceeding either maximum limit can result in damage to the radio. - The radio with antenna attached properly is submersible to a maximum depth of 1 meter (3.28 feet) and a maximum submersion time of 30 minutes.
-Exceeding either maximum limit or use without antenna may result in damage to the radio.
+- Never obstruct or cover the vent port, even with a label. - Ensure that no oily substances come in contact with the vent port. - (For APX 8000 R Radios Only) Your radio is designed to be submerged to a maximum depth of six feet and maximum time of two hours.
+Exceeding either maximum limit can result in damage to the radio. - (For APX 8000 R Radios Only) Elastomer seals used in portable radios age with time and environmental exposure.
+To ensure the waterseal integrity of the radio, Motorola Solutions recommends that radios be checked annually as a preventive measure.
+The disassembly, test, and reassembly procedures along with necessary test equipment are available in the Service Manual.